bluefishforsale/alert-exec/Readme.md

 #### Supported runtime parameters:
 ```
+❯ ./main.py -h
-usage: alert-exec [-h] [-c CONCURRENCY] [-i INTERVAL] [-l LOG]
+usage: alert-exec [-h] [-c CONCURRENCY] [-i INTERVAL] [-r RETRY] [-l LOG]

 optional arguments:
   -h, --help            show this help message and exit
   -c CONCURRENCY, --concurrency CONCURRENCY
                         worker concurrency (default: 2)
   -i INTERVAL, --interval INTERVAL
-                        internal operation interval (default: 2)
+                        internal operation interval. max 15 (default: 1)
+  -r RETRY, --retry RETRY
+                        Failure retry count (default: 3)
   -l LOG, --log LOG     logging level eg. [critical, error, warn, warning, info, debug] (default: info)
 ```

 ### Options details
 The script can be run in configurable paralellism modes.
 The default concurrency is two worker groups.
 Thr parallelism divides the alerts into fair'ish buckets for polling and notifying.
 It will not allow settings below 1, or beyond the length of the alerts list.
 The maximum concurrency is the number of alerts.

 The script supports configurable internal timing interval.
-Default value of 2, and safety clamps of 1sec and 15s limit.
-This is for internal operation.
+Default value of 1, and safety clamps of 1sec and 15s limit.
+This is for the internal timer operation.
 The polling of metrics from the metrics backend happens during a scrape interval allowed per item.

+Also present is the retry argument.
+This overrides the internal default of 3 with any number between 1 and 10.
+Mostly for testing backend tolerance.
+I left it in for others to try.

 Common Logging levels are supported.
 Debug will show extremely verbose output.
 Default is info.